-And as we promised: here are our answers to the top questions you asked about eService.
+So, without further ado, here are our answers to the biggest questions that are asked about eService.

 No, you do not, eServing the representation is sufficient.

-As the attorney, you may accept eService on their behalf.
+As their attorney, you may accept eService on their behalf.

-Some of your questions compared service by mail to eService, and focused on the timelines given for responses.
-Service by mail is another topic entirely, as CCP 415.30 authorizes a very limited form of service of complaint and summons by mail, with specific guidelines.
+It’s important to remember that service by mail is another topic entirely, as CCP 415.30 authorizes a very limited form of service of complaint and summons by mail, with specific guidelines.

 So, remember: eService is never used for service of complaint and summons.

-In general, methods like faxing, mailing, or FedExing that counsels might use in exchanging subsequent filed documents can be replaced by eService and we highlighted the rule for response time.
+In general, methods like faxing, mailing, or using FedEx that counsels might typically use in exchanging subsequently filed documents can be replaced by eService.

 CCP 1010.6 (B)

-Any period of notice, or any right or duty to do any act or make any response within any period or on a date certain after the service of the document, which time period or date is prescribed by statute or rule of court, shall be extended after service by electronic means by two court days, but the extension shall not apply to extend the time for filing any of the following:
+Any period of notice, or any right or duty to do any act or make any response within any period or on a date after the service of the document, which the time period or date is prescribed by statute or rule of court, shall be extended after service via electronic means by two court days.
+Still, the extension shall not apply to extend the time for filing any of the following:

 - A notice of intention to move for new trial.